 From rocky headlands to wide-open shores, agates, seabirds, tide pools and lighthouses in the distance, the Oregon Coast is a balm for the soul.
 Why ride it?
 Because its 363 miles of glorious coastline are full of wonder, largely car-free and accessible for us all.

 Rather than try to ride the length of Oregon Coast Highway 101 by bike — which is challenging and treacherous at times — fat-tire bikes are made for riding on sand, built with more suspension like mountain bikes and giant 4-inch tires so they don’t sink in.
+Thanks to many hardworking cyclists, these routes are now expertly mapped and connected; download the brochures for fat-biking the North Coast, Central Coast and South Coast here.

 Whether you plan an extended trip or one section, taking the scenic route by fat bike may take longer than you think, with the all of the Instagram-worthy sea caves and arches, sea stacks, and tide pools, lighthouses, rivers, old-growth forests and more natural features to explore.